HenrikJoreteg/human-javascript/ch01 - introduction.md

 Facebook, Gmail, Gtalk, and Github just to name a few, have all implemented some form of automatic page updating.
 When they have something new to tell you, they don't wait for you to ask for it.
 They push it out to you, from the server to the client.

 In some cases this is as simple as the page automatically polling to see if there's something new.
-In other cases it's more advanced, where all the data used to build and update the page is coming over an open websocket connection.
+In other cases it's more advanced, where all the data used to build and update the page is coming over an open WebSocket connection.
 For our purposes, the transport mechanism is largely irrelevant; the point is, data comes to you.

 This inherently breaks the statelessness of the web.
 It used to be that I hit a URL and got back a webpage.
 As a user I understood that the information on the page was (probably) accurate as of the time it was requested.
 If I wanted to check for something new, I'd go ask for it again and receive another snapshot in time.